Analog current drive amplifier user manual

 This section is for advanced DIY'er it requires electronics knowledge.

 Amplifier input sensitivity Pic 7. could be decreased from the default one if needed.
-R25, R22, R32, R28 are 0R resistors, so input sensitivity is at max.
-Replacing these with larger resistance makes resistor divider.
-In example placing 10k resistors input sensitivity is lowered.
-In other words amp gain reduced 6dB.
+R26, R23, R33, R29 can be reduced forming divider.
+In example placing 10k resistors there input sensitivity is lowered around 6dB.

 Pic 7.
 Input sensitivity